joshvzeyl/FS17_RM_GEO_SnowyLands/README.md

-Seasons GEO mod for Antarctica
+Seasons GEO mod for Snowy Lands
 ===================================

 Do you want just snow, a lot of snow?

-Play like you are in Antarctica!
+Play like you are on holiday in a snowy winterland!
 Snow almost everyday, no growth at all.